Let It Go Burn Blend || Loose Smoke Cleansing Herbs for Protection + Strength + Cleansing || Waning Moon

 Please exercise safe burning practices.
 Do not leave unattended or near sources of ignition (did I say that yet?)

-Follow @therexapothecary on instagram for new releases & shop updates!
+Follow @spirit_haus on instagram for new releases & shop updates!

-The Rex Apothecary makes no guarantee that any specific result will be obtained when using these items.
-The information here is not recommended as a substitute for medical, legal or financial advice.
-The majority of the information listed has been sourced from historical folklore, tradition and legend over which Rex Apothecary has no control.
-The Rex Apothecary has used reasonable efforts to verify the accuracy of the information provided, however no guarantee is made regarding authenticity, appropriateness, completeness, legality, reliability, or effectiveness.
+Spirit Haus Botanicals makes no guarantee that any specific result will be obtained when using these items.
+The information here is not recommended as a substitute for medical, legal, or financial advice.
+The majority of the information listed has been sourced from historical folklore, tradition, and legend over which Spirit Haus Botanicals has no control.
+Spirit Haus Botanicals has used reasonable efforts to verify the accuracy of the information provided, however, no guarantee is made regarding authenticity, appropriateness, completeness, legality, reliability, or effectiveness.